 Path to improved wellness

-Reasons for underage drinking: It’s important to talk to your child (at every age) about the dangers of alcohol.
+It’s important to talk to your child (at every age) about the dangers of alcohol.
 It’s equally important to understand why they drink.
 Teens often take their first alcoholic drink because they have been pressured by one or more of their friends or peers.
 Peer pressure may take the form of bullying.
-Peers also will tell your child that alcohol makes them feel good, gives them confidence, that there’s no harm in drinking, and that everyone drinks.
+Peers also will tell your child that alcohol makes them feel good and gives them confidence.
+They may say that there’s no harm in drinking and that everyone drinks.
 Tell your child to expect peer pressure and encourage them to talk to you when those times occur.

 Talk to your children